ims-systems-00/ims-kb/docs/General_Information/10_Supplier_Management/Add_Supplier.md

 Get started by navigating to and clicking on the `Supplier Management` button on the `Sidebar`, which is on the left-hand side.

-For more information on Supplier Management click [here][Supplier Management] or scroll down.
+For more information on making changes to Supplier Management function click [here][Supplier Management].

 ### Supplier